This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Seriously consider trellising the plants.
 We grow ours on sturdy A-frame trellises; this keeps the foliage and fruit off the ground, which minimizes the risk of diseases and makes harvesting a snap.
 Also, unsupported plants will sprawl in every direction, quickly taking over a garden bed.

 If you want to save the seeds of heirloom cucumbers and cucumber-like plants, such as burr cucumber, just let a few fruits ripen fully on the vines, or collect any fallen fruits at the end of summer.
-Scoop out the seeds, which will be surrounded by a gel-like coating, and place them in a container, along with a small amount of water.
+Scoop out the seeds, which will be surrounded by a gel-like coating, and place them and the flesh in a container, along with a small amount of water.
 Leave the mixture to ferment for 3 days (expect mold to form on the surface).
 The good seeds will sink to the bottom of the container; when this happens, pour off the mold, pulp, and water.
 Rinse the seeds left at the bottom of the container with fresh water until clean.
 Spread them on paper towels or a clean dishcloth and let dry for at least a week.
 Store the fully dried seeds in envelopes.

 Cucamelon facts: